im420blaziken/twitter-bootstrap-rails/README.md

 ## Thanks
 @seyhunak for the original twitter-bootstrap-rails and all its contributors.
-@diowa for starting the Bootstrap 3 migration which this fork is based on.
+@diowa for starting the Bootstrap 3 migration which this fork is based upon.

 Twitter Bootstrap (http://getbootstrap.com/)
 http://twitter.github.com/bootstrap